yzong0107/Create-New-Purchase-Order/backend/README.md

 ![show hidden files](images/screenshots2.PNG)

-7. Run the run_demo.bat, it will call HMS_to_AiM(demo).py, and check if everything works.
+7. Run the run_demo.bat, it will call PO_in_AiM(demo).py, and check if everything works.
-8. Maybe need to download chrome webdriver, check user's ***chrome version***, and download it.
-Added to environmental variables.
+8. The current design is to download the latest ***Chrome Webdriver*** automatically when running the program, no need to manually download the webdriver.